-If you’re not religious then you’re either an atheist who feel’s that life’s either about or for absolutely nothing, or you’re agnostic, which means you’re okay with not being sure what the point is.
-Or maybe you’re “spiritual” where the point is growth through reincarnation—an eternal learning cycle.
+If you’re not religious then you’re either an atheist who feel’s that life’s either about or for absolutely nothing; or you’re agnostic, which means you’re okay with not being sure what the point is; or maybe you’re “spiritual” where the point is growth through reincarnation—an eternal learning cycle.
 It might surprise you that I’m not in the spiritual group—I’m one of the agnostics.

 I don’t do that because I don’t like them—it’s because I do love them.
-I want them to Understand too.
+I want them to understand too.
 They can’t meet me where I am if they can’t be there themselves.
 I can’t connect with them fully until they drop the thought-stream that creates their identity—their ego.
 But once they surrender they are clear and they are free to be with me.
-And what they Know they cannot un-know.
-They cannot forget The Illusion any more than you can forget the alphabet.
+And what they know they cannot un-know.
+They cannot forget seeing through the illusion any more than you can forget the alphabet.

 I was listening to a radio interview the other day that featured Jen Tisdale, the comedian and writer who recently volunteered to perform in a pornographic film with porn star James Deen.
-If this seems crazy to you that’s a hint at its sanity.
+If this seems crazy to you that’s a hint of its sanity.
 As someone with a media profile, clearly she knew word would get out and that people would be harsh in their judgment.
 But that’s the point: she didn’t care about our judgment.
 She didn’t do it for us, she did it for herself.

 People.
 We’re adults.
 We can run with scissors.
 This is nonsense.
 Guilt is nothing more than a thought pattern in your head.
 There’s no prize for colouring between the lines.
 Conforming is an idea, not a necessity for spiritual advancement.
 In fact, it impedes it more than it helps it.
 You are and always will be an integral aspect of the universe whether you know it at any given moment or not.
 So relax into that knowledge and start coming alive.
-Because no matter where that leads, trust me—once you’ll do it you’ll understand why people were willing to look crazy.
+Because no matter where that leads, trust me—once you do it you’ll understand why people were willing to look crazy.
 It’s because it feels like heaven.